GoogleCloudPlatform/community/tutorials/gke-guestbook.md

 ## Set up Redis workers

-Although the Redis master is a single pod, you can make it highly available and meet traffic demands by adding a few Redis worker replicas.
+Although the Redis master is a single pod, you can make it more highly available to meet traffic demands by adding a few Redis worker replicas.

+View the manifest file, which defines two replicas for the Redis workers:

 ```bash
 cat redis-slave-deployment.yaml
 ```

-This manifest file defines two replicas for the Redis workers.

 Start the two replicas on your container cluster: